jaredpepper2/IW_TechTest/README.md

 ### The Script Presumes:
 1. You are running the script as your local user.
-2. You are passing in the correct .pem file location.
+2. You are passing in the correct .pem file location (State the full path of the .pem file).
 3. Your user account has a *'Documents'* folder under the path location of */home/'your user'/*.

-## Pushing in Future Improvements
-If more improvements need to be pushed into the host server, then more Ansible Roles could be added to the playbook, where new configurations can be described.
-This could smiply be done by pushing more 'Roles' into the playbook on this repository.
+## Performing Apache Config Changes
+Apache config changes can easily be performed by changing the template files in this git repository.
+Once the changes have been performed via Git, then the *Configure_Leodis_Server.sh [Private key (PEM) file location]* script can be run again, and the config changes will then push through onto the server.

 ## Alternative Approach
 The ansible-pull feature could have been used from the host server.
 Ansible-pull could have been configured to pull this repository from the host server.
-Ansible-pull could have run on a schedule, so that deployments could have been performed often and idempotent.
-Any required changes to the server could have then been achieved by pushing new roles into the FixServer.yml playbook.
+Ansible-pull could have run on a schedule, so that deployments could have been performed often.

 ## Testing Approach
 The playbook was tested on a t2.micro instance, booted up from from my personal AWS account.
 The test server is still listed in the *hosts* file.

 ## To Do:
-- Find more potential issues
 - Ansible Vault: Variable for Slack Token
-- Create more roles
-- Inline SSH keys
-- Method to test that changes have not affected functionality
 - Change condition back to 12.04 in EoL role